seleniumbase/SeleniumBase/help_docs/syntax_formats.md

 <a id="sb_sf_21"></a>
 <h2><img src="https://seleniumbase.github.io/img/logo3b.png" title="SeleniumBase" width="32" /> 21.
 SeleniumBase SB (Python context manager)</h2>

 This format provides a pure Python way of using SeleniumBase without a test runner.
 Options can be passed via method instantiation or from the command-line.
-When setting the <code>test</code> option to <code>True</code> (or calling <code>python --test</code>), then standard test logging will occur, such as screenshots and reports for failing tests.
+When setting the <code translate="no">test</code> option to <code translate="no">True</code> (or calling <code translate="no">python --test</code>), then standard test logging will occur, such as screenshots and reports for failing tests.
 All the usual SeleniumBase options are available, such as customizing the browser settings, etc. Here are some examples:

 ```python
 from seleniumbase import SB